Panther Search Documentation Tutorials Devlogs Downloads Source Code

 git clone https://github.com/PCIT-Project/PCIT-CPP.git --recursive

-The --recursive argument is required to also clone the Evo standard library.
-LLVM and Evo are the only dependencies that PCIT-CPP has.
+The --recursive argument is required to also clone Evo (a C++ standard library), the Panther standard library, and libc.
+These (in addition to LLVM) are the only dependencies that PCIT-CPP has.

 2) Add directory for LLVM